Footpaths in Cornwall

 Blocked paths can be reported to Cornwall Council using Section 130A of the Highways Act.
 On receipt of such referrals, the Council are obliged to take immediate action to resolve the problem(s).

-This entry was posted in News - Current Issues - Events and tagged footpaths.
+This entry was posted in News and Events and tagged footpaths.
 Bookmark the permalink.